-Recently, transgender athletes have made news competing in women’s sports.
-Some women’s rights advocates, including tennis legend Martina Navratilova, argue that the inclusion of male-bodied athletes in women’s sports is unfair.
+Recently, the NCAA affirmed its commitment to allowing transgender athletes to compete on women’s athletic teams.
+Some women’s sports advocates, including tennis legend Martina Navratilova, argue that the inclusion of male-bodied athletes in women’s sports is unfair.
 How much do you know about equal opportunity for female athletes?
 Let’s play “Two Truths and a Lie” and find out.
 Can you identify which of the following statements is not true?

 Let’s take these statements one at a time: